New! Check out our Solar Return Report and Major Transits Report. Problem? Request? Contact me

 What are Planetary Rulers?

-Each planet rules one or more signs.
 In the original Hellenistic astrological system, the rulership was as follows:

 Starting in the 1700s, we discovered many more objects in our solar system besides the visible planets that astrology was based on.
 These have been incorporated into modern astrology in various ways.